 If you inadvertently leave the switch in DCC it won't hurt anything, you just won't be able to communicate with your engine using DCS system.
-Likewise, if you leave the switch in DCS and try to operate the engine under
+Likewise, if you leave the switch in DCS and try to operate the engine under DCC you may notice a humming coming from your engine and you will likely notice that your DCC system's overload light will be on.

-Figure 7: Changing from DCS to DCC Mode
+Figure: Changing from DCS to DCC Mode